RonnieLast/esphome-dual-zone-heating-controller/README.md

 Above: Layout of the controller in an electrical box showing the OLED and back-lit buttons.
 The top red button is for hot water, middle is for upstairs and bottom is for downstairs.

-It's designed as a controller for an S-plan dual zone and domestic hot water ("DHW") system with individual relays to control the zone relays, and one spare relay.
+It's designed as a controller for an S-plan dual zone and domestic hot water system with individual relays to control the zone relays, and one spare relay.
 See the link to an S-plan explainer below.

-A primary objective is to make the controller a stand-alone system and not be fully dependant on Home Assistant; I want to be able to operate the boost functions and the auto-mode in the absence of WiFi or a Home Assistant server.
-I also want some basic local scheduling of heating times as well as support for domestic hot-water (indirect cylinder) and the two zones (upstairs and downstairs).
+A primary objective is to make the controller stand-alone and not be fully dependent on Home Assistant; it needs to be able to operate the boost functions and the automatic mode in the absence of WiFi or a Home Assistant server.
+It also needs basic local scheduling of heating times as well as support for domestic hot-water (indirect cylinder) and the two zones (upstairs and downstairs).

 Features:
  - OLED display